naiades-jsi/documentation/README.md

 ## CAROUGE Deployment

 Carouge is deployed on IRCAI machine.
 All components are dockerized.
+NAIADES endpoint for input and output are deployed on UDGA.

 ### CAROUGE Entities for Input data